schmidseder/filemigo/README.md

 ├── data              # Data directory (not publicly accessible)
 └── tmp               # Temp directory (not publicly accessible)
 ```
-A file named `example-filemigo.inc.php` is located in the config subdirectory of the Filemigo application (`filemigo/config`).
-To enable the configuration, rename the file to `filemigo.inc.php`.

 Use the user `filemigo` with the password `filemigo` for the first login.
 After you have logged in, generate password hashes for new users, which you copy into the configuration file `filemigo.inc.php`.